henrik-jensen/temp_repo_for_lld_bug_38985/README.md

 Please create a new issue if you want to discuss/contact me regarding this.

-Hopefully I'll get time to add more info and some repros later.
+Hopefully I'll get time to add more info, some repros and work arounds later.

 Henrik.